-- Providing health education activities including information about wellness programs and how to access them, such as tobacco cessation programs ad=nd education about diabetes or heart disease. - Scheduling and promoting activities that educate individuals about the benefits of healthy lifestyles and practices (e.g., obesity prevention, healthy eating). - Conducting general health education programs or campaigns that address lifestyle changes in the general population (e.g., dental hygiene, anti-smoking, alcohol reduction, healthy nutrition practices, etc.). - Conducting outreach campaigns that encourage persons to access social, educational, legal or other services not covered by Medicaid. - Developing outreach materials such as brochures or handbooks for these programs. - Distributing outreach materials regarding the benefits and availability of these programs.
+- Informing individual or family about wellness programs and how to access them. - Scheduling and promoting activities that educate individuals about the benefits of healthy lifestyles and practices. - Conducting general health education programs or campaigns that address lifestyle changes in the general population (e.g., dental hygiene, anti-smoking, alcohol reduction, etc.). - Conducting outreach campaigns that encourage persons to access social, educational, legal or other services not covered by Medicaid. - Assisting in early identification of children with special medical/dental/mental health needs through various IDEA child-find activities (e.g. screening and evaluation designed to locate, identify, and refer as early as possible young children with disabilities and/or who are at risk for developmental delay that are in need of early intervention). - Developing outreach materials such as brochures or handbooks for these programs. - Distributing outreach materials regarding the benefits and availability of these programs.